Aim

 Description

-The recent advances in computational methods and data-adaptive approaches, opened new possibilities in using adaptive models for the sea-clutters as a (non-stationary) stochastic process and design a high-resolution range-azimuth-Doppler detectors (3-dimensional problem).
-While the conventional sampling paradigm is prohibitively expensive in low signal to interference ratios, the aim of this project to come up with data-efficient clutter modelling.
+The recent advances in computational methods and data-adaptive approaches, opened a new possibility in using adaptive models for sea-clutter environments as a (non-stationary) stochastic process and design a high-resolution range-azimuth-Doppler detectors (3-dimensional problem).
+While the conventional sampling paradigm is prohibitively expensive in (very) low signal to interference ratios (SIR), the aim of this project to come up with data-efficient clutter modelling.
 The modelling of clutter can be in the form of a stochastic process or a deterministic predictor, which the later can be done using the recent deep predictive models [1].

 References